 March 16: Joan's daughter, Cathy LaLonde, gives birth to her second child, Casey.

-Joan backs-out of the telethon due to "illness".
+Joan canceled her appearance the telethon due to illness.

 April: Joan meets Columbia Pictures story-editor Carl Johnes when he is asked to help Joan organize her personal library.